-We are making no recommendations in this report to Northeast Area management.
+We provided management with a copy of the report and they had no issues with the findings.
+We are making no recommendations in this report to New York Metro Area management.

 We appreciate the cooperation and courtesies provided by your staff during the review.
 If you have any questions or need additional information, please contact Rita F. Oliver, Director, Delivery and Retail, or me at (703) 248-2300.